stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 either be a list of columns or a single column.
 The rules for indexing columns are the same as used for the :py:meth:`DataFile.find_col` method.

+The 'accuracy' keyword parameter sets the level of accuracy to accept when testing equality or ranges (i.e. when the value parameter is a float or a tuple) - this avoids the problem of rounding errors with floating point arithmetic.
+The default is accuracy is 0.0.

 Sometimes you may want not to get the rows of data that you are looking for as a separate array, but merely mark them for inclusion (or exclusion) from subsequent operations.
 This is where the masked array (see ':ref:`maskeddata`) comes into its own.